Everything about Bug Tracking System

 The bug tracking process involves detecting bugs during testing, assessing their impact, determining their causes, and fixing them.
 Here’s an overview of what the process entails:

-Flagging and assessing impact: Once bugs are identified and logged, the bug report containing the details of the defect is sent to the developer, who assesses the level of bug impact.
+Once bugs are identified and logged using a bug logging tool, the bug report containing the details of the defect is sent to the developer, who assesses the level of bug impact.
 Bugs are managed based on their severity which is why impact assessment is important.
 Bug prioritization can range between minor bugs to critical or impairing severity.

 Why You Need a Bug Tracking System?